ahmedrhuma/libyantrader-telegram-bot/README.md

 ## 4. Setting admin user

-After getting the telegram user ID, you can set some users as admins, so they can run admin commands, set the user admins ID on `hook.php`
+After getting the telegram user ID, you can set some users as admins, so they can run admin commands, set the user admins ID on `config.php`

 ```php
 $admin_users = [